Middle Management at Skelton Park Pit

 Kilton Armstrong Varty.

-At the Stockton County Court this morning Mr Groves, mason of Skelton, applied for an administration order, his debts being under
+At the Stockton County Court this morning Mr Groves, a Mason of Skelton, applied for an Administration Order, his debts being under £50.

 He had a wife and 6 children, dependent upon him.
 He had borrowed £10 from a loan society and paid £5 for the loan of it.